 Ensuring that the right people in the right roles have access to the right data (and more importantly do not have access to the wrong data) is crucially important.
-This section will detail the access control functionality built into the Imply UI.
+This section will detail the access control functionality built into Pivot.

-All the features of this section assume that Imply UI acts as a gatekeeper to the data store - i.e. users can only query the data store via Imply UI and never directly.
+All the features of this section assume that Pivot acts as a gatekeeper to the data store, i.e., users can only query the data store via Pivot and never directly.

 This can be done from the